swalladge/rpi-temperature-server/SERVER_README.md

 Response data fields:

 - `count`: number of data points returned
-- `lower`: interpreted lower bound
-- `upper`: interpreted upper bound
+- `lower`: lowest actual timestamp in the data (might be greater than from)
+- `upper`: highest actual timestamp in the data (might be less than to)
+- `from`: the requested start date
+- `to`: the requested end date
 - `full_count`: total number of data points available in range

 Example response: